The Women on the 6th Floor: Plot

 Jean-Louis Joubert is a stockbroker living with his wife Suzanne, who does not work, in a large apartment.
 The family's French maid leaves after a dispute, so Suzanne goes to a church where the priest finds jobs for Spanish immigrants.
 There she hires María, young and pretty, who speaks French and is the niece of Concepción, the maid for another family in the same building.

 The apartment is a mess after days without a maid and Concepción gets some of her Spanish friends to rally round and clean it up, to the surprise and delight of Suzanne.
 When Suzanne wants some furniture moved up to a little room on the 6th floor that they use for storage, Jean-Louis discovers that the other little rooms there, all unheated, are occupied by Spanish maids, including their María.
 There is only one cold water tap on the landing for them to wash themselves and one Turkish toilet that is forever getting blocked.
 He calls a plumber to fix the toilet and says that María can use their own bathroom.
 He also lets another maid come in to use their phone for an urgent call home.

 Though he has been struck by María since first seeing her, he becomes a friend to the other women too and starts learning about Spanish language, life and culture.
 His wife Suzanne begins to worry, not about the maids who are mostly not young or beautiful and in any case are servants, but about a rich client of his called Bettina de Brossolettes who is a notorious maneater.
-When they have a cocktail party in their flat, she is furious after finding out that Bettina is invited.
+When they have a cocktail party in their flat, she is dismayed after finding out that Bettina is invited.
 During the party Jean-Louis catches a hired waiter trying to kiss María and, furious, sacks him on the spot.
-María, furious now that Jean-Louis has openly revealed his feelings for her, accuses him of being a lecher and treats him with contempt.
+The smirking waiter replies that he understands that María is “off limits,” implying that Jean-Louis has his own designs on her.
+Apparently worried that his affection for her has become too obvious, Jean-Louis seeks to distance himself by speaking to her harshly, prompting María to contemptuously reply that he is “just another boss” after all.
 She later reveals that she has a son in Spain by one of her former employers, and gave up the child for adoption.